Kitchen Authority

 We live in a fantastic world where nearly every bread maker you buy will make a decent loaf of bread.
 But that’s not the only concern when it comes to picking equipment for the family kitchen and these are the factors we think that are important when it comes to choosing the right bread maker for your family:

-• How much bread do you need?
+- How much bread do you need?
 A young couple needs less bread than a family of 6 with frequent visitors.
-Make sure the bread maker makes enough bread and not too much bread.
-Most bread machines are able to make a 2 pound loaf of bread.
+Make sure the bread maker makes enough loaves of bread and not too much bread.
+Most bread machines are able to make 2 pound loaves of bread.

-• Extra bread types including gluten free.
+- Extra bread types including gluten free.
 If you want to make pizza dough, cinnamon rolls or gluten free recipes make sure that the bread machine supports these things.
+Most bread makers will come with pre-programmed settings for these things, like a gluten-free setting or a pizza dough setting for example.

 Choosing the right bread machine is all about: